Oregon Wolf Wars

 Summer Wolf Wars Escalate in Eastern Oregon

-With the State now in charge of wolf management—thanks to Congress' removal of wolves from the federal Endangered Species Act in April—and a generous source of funding available to Oregon wildlife managers, lethal control (killing) is rapidly taking priority over protection.
+With the State now in charge of wolf management—thanks to Congress' removal of wolves from the federal Endangered Species Act in April 2011—and a generous source of funding available to Oregon wildlife managers, lethal control (killing) is rapidly taking priority over protection.
 The direction of wildlife management is largely driven by the tremendous political influence that agricultural and hunting interests have over Oregon wildlife managers through the legislature and the Oregon Fish and Wildlife Commission.
 The generous funding of predator control from federal, state, county and private coffers has provided wildlife managers with the ability to implement the lethal management strategy desired by special interests.

 When will science and population demographics trump politics in determining how our wildlife is treated?
-Not until decision makers hear the voices of conservationists, scientists, constituents on a much louder level, a level that competes with the shrill demands of ranchers and hunters.
+Not until decision-makers hear the voices of conservationists, scientists, constituents on a much louder level, a level that competes with the shrill demands of ranchers and hunters.

 We are committed to working with other organizations, the media and you, our members, to bring attention and focus on the factual information that supports science-based wildlife management.
 The Oregonian recently went to bat for wildlife by highlighting recent studies from OSU and elsewhere demonstrating the importance of predators, and by editorializing against predator-killing legislation.

 We have our work cut out for us and must make serious headway before Oregon's fledgling wolf pack loses its tenuous toe-hold on existence.
+To keep updated on the 2013 state legislative session and get active for wolves and other predators, email us at info@predatordefense.org (please put "Action Alert Request" in the subject line).

 2011 Oregon Legislative Wrap-up: Wolf War Chest Grows